INTEL-2333/AGHelper/README.md

-# AdGuardHome-Helper
+# AGHelper

-AdGuardHome-Helper is a simple script to help you install and manage AdGuardHome on your Linux server.
+AGHelper is a simple script to help you install and manage AdGuardHome on your Linux server.

 ## Preview